-So remember this.
-When life seems out of control, it's not.
+Please remember this.
+When life seems out of control, God's control that is, it's not.
 And if that's the case, so is truth #3...

 C. Regardless of how we feel, we must choose to trust God.
 The hymnwriter said it well, "Trust in Him, ye saints forever.
 He is faithful, changing never.
 Neither force nor guile can sever those He loves from Him."